Quick Service Guide 401

 Standard Mail Parcels (401.2.4)

 Parcel Select Destination Entry packages are priced as machinable or nonmachinable.
 Nonmachinable parcels are subject to the applicable nonmachinable surcharge unless the special handling fee is paid.
-There is no Parcel Select nonmachinable surcharge for NDC Presort, ONDC Presort, or barcoded nonpresorted.
+There is no Parcel Select nonmachinable surcharge for NDC Presort, ONDC Presort, or nonpresorted.

 Oversized Price: pieces measuring more than 108 inches in combined length and girth, but not more than 130 inches in combined length and girth, are mailable at the applicable Parcel Select oversized price.
 Oversized pieces are not subject to nonmachinable prices.